Perfectly Impossible; Gymnasts wrestle with the imperfect

 It’s a mental and physical grind.
 Gymnastics can wreak havoc on the body and cast doubt in the mind.
 Every single turn in every single rotation in every single practice every single day of your career can be tweaked.

-“It’s hard in that sense because it is such a sport where you’re trying to reach perfection but perfection is unattainable,” said three-time Olympian Ellie Black of Canada.
+“It’s hard in that sense because it is such a sport where you’re trying to reach perfection but perfection is unattainable,” three-time Olympian Ellie Black of Canada said.
 “I still struggle sometimes.
 It’s not like you ever get something and it’s easy for the rest of your life and the rest of your career.”

 For Lee, a release of sort awaits.